MicrosoftDocs/learn/learn-pr/azure-devops/manage-database-changes-in-azure-pipelines/includes/5-run-locally.md

     cd Tailspin.SpaceGame.Web
     ```
 1. From a temporary file, paste in your connection string.
 Then replace `{your_password}` with your SQL password.
 Then copy the entire connection string back to the clipboard.
-1. Create a Bash variable that specifies your connection string.
+1. From the integrated terminal, create a Bash variable that specifies your connection string.
 Replace `{your_connection_string}` with your connection string.

     ```bash
     DB_CONNECTION_STRING="{your_connection_string}"